 Our website and the Zone V App may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

-If you fail to provide personal data
+What happens if you fail to provide us with personal data?

 We use different methods to collect data from and about you including through: